 The Jalan Besar area continues to be flourishing with many new openings, including Phat Chic Forever, Kushiboy, Prince Noodles 王子面, Sweets Craftsman, Obsessive Chocolat Desire (OCD) Ice Cream Café and For The People.

-I spotted another new minimalist greyish-white cake café LA VIE within a row of shophouses, right next to the another relatively new Chuan Seng Claypot Kway Chap.
+I spotted another minimalist greyish-white cake café LA VIE within a row of shophouses, right next to the another relatively new Chuan Seng Claypot Kway Chap.

 It is also of short walking distance from favourite supper places Swee Choon Tim Sum Restaurant and Johore Ye Zhi Mei Handmade Bao.